Count Nikolai of Monpezat: Titles and styles

 Originally styled "His Highness Prince Nikolai of Denmark", Nikolai's style was expanded on 29 April 2008 to "His Highness Prince Nikolai of Denmark, Count of Monpezat".
-In September 2022, Queen Margrethe II decided to strip the children of her son Joachim from the princely status they held since their births.
+In September 2022, Queen Margrethe II decided to restrict the titles Prince and Princess to the direct line of succession to the throne.
+This had the effect of stripping the descendants of her son Joachim of their princely titles.
 Since 1 January 2023, Count Nikolai is known as "His Excellency Count Nikolai of Monpezat".
 He has said that he was "shocked and confused" to learn about the decision to strip him and his siblings of their princely title.
 Despite the change in titles, he and the others affected by the change maintain their places in the order of succession.